Winter Driving Tips

 Watch for the Snowflake Icon

-Use Navigation in Your Car
+Use Navigation in Your Vehicle

 Reposition Wipers and Mirrors

-If you’re expecting snow or ice buildup, place your wipers in service position and deactivate mirror auto-fold to help prevent icing.
+If you’re expecting snow or ice buildup, place your wipers in the service position and deactivate mirror auto-fold to help prevent icing.

 Defrost Snow and Ice